frappe/erpnext/erpnext/docs/user/manual/en/setting-up/integrations/dropbox-backup.md

 ####Step 7: Input Keys from your Dropbox App window

 From your Dropbox App page, enter the app key and (unhidden) app secret into the ERPnext Dropbox settings page.

-*WARNING: If you copy and paste the app secret key, you will get an error.
-You must first copy and paste it into a code editor or plain text editor and then copy and paste it from there into ERPnext.
-Or you can type it by hand into the app secret field.*

-Additionally, you can enter it manually in `sites/{sitename}/site_config.json` as follows,
+Alternatively, you can enter it manually in `sites/{sitename}/site_config.json` as follows,

 <div>
 	<pre>